During the warmer weather, many horse owners may consider turning their equines out to grass for the spring and summer months.

 Horses and ponies are also bothered by flies during the summer and although their manes and tails are put to use in flicking away flies, fly rugs and/or fly repellents can be applied daily to provide effective relief.

 Water should always be available and checked regularly.
 Regular refills may be needed during the summer months if no automatic system is in place.

-All fencing should be adequate and safe.
-Walls and post and rail fencing are effective and safe.
+All fencing should be adequate and safe, such as walls and post and rail fencing.
 Thick strong hedges provide suitable containment and also act to provide shelter from the wind but may become damaged by horses over time rendering them less effective.
 Electric Fencing can also be used alone or in combination with fencing or hedges to provide more secure fencing.

-Horse trample down and destroy much of the grass in the field and over time areas can become so heavily poached with droppings that the grass becomes of little value.
-Therefore it is wise to manage grazing areas by rotating the use of fields or partitioning a field to allow an area to recover.
+Horses trample down and destroy much of the grass in the field and over time areas can become so heavily poached with droppings that the grass becomes of little value.
+Therefore, it is wise to manage grazing areas by rotating the use of fields or partitioning a field to allow an area to recover.

 Daily removal of droppings or periodical harrowing of the field are also effective methods of limiting damage to the grass and controlling the parasite burden.

 For more useful horse care tips, check out our other blog posts here.